 Who pays for the customs fee?

-Travelers are responsible for customs duties and fees; for this reason, we recommend both shoppers and travelers calculate and apply import tax (if applicable) ahead of time.
+Travelers are responsible for customs duties and fees; for this reason, we recommend travelers calculate and apply import tax (if applicable) ahead of time.
 This can be done by adding this total amount to the traveler fee when making an offer.

 To be safe, make sure to research the customs requirements of your destination and whether your item needs to be declared before placing your order.
 As an example, here are the customs requirements for items brought into the United States.

 Remember, customs regulations vary from country to country.
 For example, here are the items one should declare when entering the United States.

 Here are a few important links for our top markets:

 - For Argentina customs regulations, go here.